decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 > PYQ: Objective of management (Jul-21, 3 marks)

+Management is crucial for every organization's success.
+Let's understand why management is so important:

-**1. Achieves Group Goals:** Coordinates individual efforts towards common objectives
+**1. Achieves Group Goals:**
+- Management coordinates individual efforts towards common objectives.
+- **Example:** In a restaurant, the chef cooks, waiters serve, and cashier handles payments.
+Management ensures all work together so customers get good food and service on time.

-**2. Optimum Resource Utilization:** Best use of money, materials, machines, manpower
+**2. Optimum Resource Utilization:**
+- Ensures best use of money, materials, machines, and manpower (4 M's).
+- **Example:** A construction company uses management to allocate cement, workers, and equipment efficiently so there's no wastage and projects finish on time.

-**3. Reduces Costs:** Minimizes wastage, improves efficiency
+**3. Reduces Costs:**
+- Minimizes wastage and improves efficiency, leading to higher profits.
+- **Example:** By proper inventory management, a store avoids overstocking (money locked) or understocking (lost sales).

-**4. Establishes Sound Organization:** Clear structure, defined roles
+**4. Establishes Sound Organization:**
+- Creates clear structure with defined roles and responsibilities.
+- **Example:** In a hospital, everyone knows their role—doctors diagnose, nurses care, admin handles paperwork.
+This clarity prevents confusion.

-**5. Adapts to Change:** Helps organization survive in dynamic environment
+**5. Adapts to Change:**
+- Helps organization survive in a dynamic environment (technology, competition, laws).
+- **Example:** When COVID-19 hit, companies with good management quickly shifted to work-from-home, while others struggled.

-**6. Benefits Society:** Provides employment, goods/services, economic development
+**6. Benefits Society:**
+- Provides employment opportunities, quality goods/services, and contributes to economic development.
+- **Example:** Well-managed companies like Tata and Infosys employ millions, pay taxes, and contribute to India's growth.

 ---